Buy Term Invest The Rest vs Whole Life (Explaining The Numbers)

 Findings on Pay-out Receivable

 For starters, let us take a look at how much will we receive in an event of a claim.
-For context, the total payout receivable would be the sum of the insurance coverage receivable PLUS the estimated investment value.
+For context, the total payout receivable would be the sum of the insurance coverage receivable PLUS the estimated investment portfolio value.

-Findings on Surrender Value
+Findings on Total Cash Value

 The next thing we will look at is the surrender value.
 For context, the surrender value would be the sum of the estimated cash value of the insurance policy AND the estimated investment value.